tablesandwaves/rnbo-typescript/README.md

 ## About

-This library serves as a reference implementation for working with RNBO and Typescript.
+This codebase serves as a reference implementation for working with RNBO and Typescript.
 It builds a Web Audio app that uses [Cycling 74](https://cycling74.com/)'s RNBO Web export target.
+The app does not do much, but it demonstrates a few things:

+* Loading and playing multiple instances of a RNBO patcher
+* A complete Typescript app using RNBO

+The RNBO patcher functionality is based on Cycling 74's [JavaScript tutorial for RNBO](https://rnbo.cycling74.com/learn/getting-the-rnbojs-library).

+The sequencer is an adaptation the Mozilla Developer Network [Step Sequencer example](https://github.com/mdn/webaudio-examples/tree/main/step-sequencer) for Web Audio.

 ### RNBO Patcher